Old Dominion University: Recreation

-ROTC Program
+ROTC

 The ODU Army ROTC battalion was established in September 1969 in the Darden College of Education.
 The first cadets were commissioned on July 4, 1971.
-As of spring of 2008, ODU has been recognized as having the sixth largest Army ROTC unit out of 262 programs found nationwide.
+As of the spring of 2008, ODU has been recognized as having the sixth-largest Army ROTC unit out of 262 programs found nationwide.
 In June 2018, Major Promotable Rhana S. Kurdi became the first female Professor of Military Science.

 Navy ROTC program is run in conjunction with the neighboring campuses of Norfolk State University and Hampton University.
-The Hampton Roads Naval Reserve Officer Training Corps is one of the largest officer training battalions in the US, consisting of over 250 Sailors, Marines, and Midshipmen, with an above average prior enlisted presence.
+The Hampton Roads Naval Reserve Officer Training Corps is one of the largest officer training battalions in the US, consisting of over 250 Sailors, Marines, and Midshipmen, with an above-average prior enlisted presence.

-Student Organizations
+Student organizations

 Old Dominion University recognizes over 300 student organizations with over 8,000 student members.
 These groups include professional organizations, honor societies, religious organizations, minority students, and groups for students with common interests and majors as well as a variety of traditional, multicultural, and professional sororities and fraternities.
+WODU serves the campus as a 100% student run multimedia studio hosting radio broadcasts, podcasts, gaming, and sports reporting.
 The Student Government Association has direct authority over student organizations.

+The university's Monarch Marching Band (MMB) was put in place in response to the formation of the Old Dominion Monarchs football program.
+It was founded in the summer of 2008.

-Campus Ministries
+Campus ministries

 ODU students can join campus ministries which are coordinated by the University Chaplain's Association (UCA).
-Ministries include the United Methodist, Baptist, Roman Catholic, Episcopalian, Presbyterian and Lutheran denominationally sponsored ministries.
+Ministries include the United Methodist, Baptist, Catholic, Episcopalian, Presbyterian and Lutheran denominationally sponsored ministries.
 InterVarsity Christian Fellowship has a presence at ODU and are members of the UCA.
 Each of these churches has a campus ministry presence at ODU, as does Hillel: The Foundation for Jewish Campus Life, and the Tidewater Islamic Center.

-Greek Life
+Greek life

-Old Dominion has a complex and diverse Greek system with thirteen fraternities and eleven sororities.
-There is also a variety of service fraternities active on campus.
+Old Dominion has thirteen fraternities and eleven sororities.

+Rankings and reputation

+For 2024-2025, WSJ/College Pulse ranked Old Dominion #501-600 out of U.S. universities while US News & World Report ranked the university #278 out of U.S. universities and #973 out of global universities.